HOW DO I PAY FOR THE TOUR?

 We will have the following exceptions where bookings are cancelled within 14 days of the tour start date:

-The balance of 50% will be required 4 weeks prior to the tour start date.
+The balance will be required 4 weeks prior to the tour start date.

-If a booking is cancelled within 4 weeks of the tour start date a 100% cancellation fee will apply.
+If you cancel your booking within 4 weeks of the tour start date, a 100% cancellation fee will apply.

 If the country of the clients’ residence prevents the client from leaving (for example, Australia is currently preventing its citizens from travelling to various countries)

-If Nepal, India or China, issues an inbound travel ban, banning clients from entering, or forcing arriving clients into quarantine.
+If the country we are operating your tour in (eg. Nepal, India or China) issues an inbound travel ban, banning clients from entering, or forcing arriving clients into quarantine.

 In order for us to ride out this global epidemic storm as a privately owned travel & tourism business, we are unable to offer any refunds at this time for bookings made